 How to Travel

-photography and video by Ewa Doroszenko
+photography, photo sculpture and video by Ewa Doroszenko

-music and sound design by Jacek Doroszenko
+music and sound installation by Jacek Doroszenko

 The project is based on observations on online travels, which are an interesting form of entertainment, and in the face of the ongoing pandemic and unspecified period of self-isolation, they become the only completely safe way to travel.
 Using Google Street View, popular computer games, tourist guides, and other Internet sources, we have studied how digital culture changes our perception of the natural landscape.
 “How to Travel” is an exhibition-narrative composed of works that take a debate with the medium in which they were created.
 Fascinated by modern information technologies and their incredible potential to shape lifestyles we have tried to answer the question of how to authentically capture the rich duality of physical and virtual life we now experience and ow to present the offline and online experience of real natural surroundings.